 But the Giants (6-2) had enough time.
 And they had Manning.

 They were helped by a 20-yard pass interference penalty against safety Sergio Brown of the Patriots (5-3) that put the ball at the 1 with 30 seconds left.
 Three plays later, Manning found Ballard in the back left corner of the end zone.

 The loss put New England into a three-way tie for the AFC East lead with the Bills and Jets, who they visit next Sunday night.

 After a scoreless first half, the Patriots took their first lead, 13-10, on Stephen Gostkowski's 45-yard field goal with 7:08 to go.
 Manning then led the Giants on an 85-yard march to a 10-yard touchdown pass to Mario Manningham with 3:03 remaining, putting the Giants on top 17-13.

 The Giants won for the sixth time in seven games despite injuries that kept their top rusher, Ahmad Bradshaw, and leading receiver, Hakeem Nicks, from making the trip.
 But New York's defense pressured Brady much of the game, coming up with two sacks and two interceptions.
 New England also lost two fumbles.

 Manning completed 20 of 39 passes for 250 yards with two touchdowns and one interception.
 Brady was 28 for 49 for 342 yards and two touchdowns.

 Both quarterbacks struggled throughout the first half.

-The offense was so bad that fans booed when Brady threw an incompletion with 8:30 left in the third quarter.
-They cheered on the next play when Aaron Ross fumbled Zoltan Mesko's punt and Rob Ninkovich recovered at the New York 33.
+The offense was so bad that fans booed when Brady threw an incompletion toward Danny Woodhead with 8:30 left in the third quarter.
+They cheered on the very next play when Aaron Ross fumbled Zoltan Mesko's punt and Rob Ninkovich recovered at the New York 33.

 But the Patriots managed just a 32-yard field goal by Gostkowski that cut the lead to 10-3.